 British author Radclyffe Hall and her partner, artist Una Vincenzo, Lady Troubridge, are internationally recognized as LGBTQ pioneers.

-Now, the University of Texas’ Harry Ransom Center will digitize its large collection of materials belonging to Hall and Troubridge.
+Now, the University of Texas’ Ransom Center will digitize its large collection of materials belonging to Hall and Troubridge.

 Hall’s 1928 novel “The Well of Loneliness,” is widely considered a landmark work in lesbian literature.
 A semi-autobiographical coming-of-age novel about an an upper-class British young woman who wears trousers, cuts her hair short and goes by the name Stephen, “The Well of Loneliness” was immediately banned for obscenity.